Rights that are recognised internationally: The UN Disability Convention

 What can I do if my rights under the UN Disability Convention have been breached?

-The Committee can’t order the New Zealand government to do particular things, it can only make recommendations.
-But the Committee’s decisions and recommendations are important and the UN monitors whethera particular government has actually donewhat the Committee has recommended.
-The Committee is made up of 18 independent human rights experts.
+The UN Committee can’t order the New Zealand government to do particular things, but it can make recommendations.
+The Committee’s recommendations are important.
+The UN monitors whether a particular government has followed these recommendations.

 How do I make a complaint to the Committee?